ADGEfficiency/programming-resources/programming.md

 - dependencies - which modules know about each other

 Modules depend on each other / databases / code in undesirable ways

-## Abstraction

-Functionality is exposed through an interface
-- the implementation is hidden
-- the detail is abstracted away

-Abstractions hide detail
-- closely related is the idea of encapsulation - simplifying behavior and hiding data

-Example of increasing abstraction:
-- Machine code (binary) -> assembly -> C -> Python -> tensorflow -> keras

 ## Refactoring